Mary Cover Jones: Early life and education

 Cover Jones was the middle child of three born to Carrie Louise Higson and Charles Blair Cover.
 She had a brother who was five years older than her and a sister who was four years younger than her.
 Jones' mother was a homemaker involved in several local community organizations while her father was a businessman.
-Due to regretting not attending post-secondary education himself, Jones encouraged his children to attend university.
+Due to regretting not attending post-secondary education himself, Cover encouraged his children to attend university.
 Visiting Chautauqua Institute on Lake Erie, Ohio became a yearly summer trip for the Cover family during Cover Jones' childhood.

 After being accepted into Vassar College, Cover Jones chose to study psychology.
 She took every psychology course offered at Vassar College except one that was offered by Margaret Floy Washburn.
 Washburn refused to admit her into the class because of a poor laboratory grade in a previous class.
 She spent her summer vacations, during her time in college, working with poor children in summer camps and settlement houses.
 Soon after graduating from Vassar College, in 1919, Cover Jones attended a lecture by the noted behaviorist John B. Watson, in New York City.
 After hearing Watson's lecture, Mary wondered if conditioning could be used to eliminate fears.
 In 1919, she began her graduate work at Columbia University, and completed her master's degree in 1920 and her doctoral degree in 1926.
 Mary Cover married a fellow graduate student, Harold E. Jones, in 1920, and in 1927, they moved to the University of California at Berkeley and its Institute of Human Development, then known as the Institute of Child Welfare.